-I. Subjects you enjoy - you will have on average one lesson every day, sometimes two.

-II.
-Subjects that you are good at - universities like to see top grades.

-III.
-Subjects which complement each other e.g. Geography, Economics, Maths and Biology.

-IV.
-Remember you are unlikely to continue all four, so one can be a bit different e.g. Maths, Physics, Chemistry and Latin.

-V. Retaining a breadth and balance e.g. both Arts and Sciences.

-VI.
-Variety within the workload - it can be problematic if you pick subjects which all have a high coursework component e.g. Art, Design Technology and Computer Science.

-VII.
-Check if any particular A Levels are seen to be compulsory by your likely institution or course choice e.g. Maths for degree level Economics at some institutions - this is best discovered by looking on the UCAS site.

-VIII.
-Taking too many new subjects can be a big gamble e.g. Film Studies, Business, Politics and Psychology.

-IX.
-Take advice from those who have done the courses - current Year 12 and Year 13 students, such as your Year Monitors.

-X. Talk to your current teachers.

-XI.
-Have a look at the specification online (see web addresses in subject entries.)

-XII.
+- I. Subjects you enjoy you will have on average one lesson every day, sometimes two, so it is important to enjoy it. - II.
+Subjects that you are good at universities like to see top grades. - III.
+Subjects which complement each other e.g. Geography, Economics, Maths and Biology. - IV.
+Remember you are unlikely to continue all four, so one can be a bit different e.g. Maths, Physics, Chemistry and Latin. - V. Retaining a breadth and balance e.g. both Arts and Sciences. - VI.
+Variety within the workload it can be problematic if you pick subjects which all have a high coursework component e.g. Art, Product Design and Computer Science. - VII.
+Check if any particular A Levels are seen to be compulsory by your likely institution or course choice e.g. Maths for degree level Economics at some institutions this is best discovered by looking on the UCAS site. - VIII.
+Taking too many new subjects can be a challenge e.g. Film Studies, Business, Politics and Psychology. - IX.
+Take advice from those who are currently studying the subjects current Year 12 and Year 13 students, such as your Year Monitors. - X. Talk to your current teachers. - XI.
+Have a look at the specification online (see web addresses in subject entries.) - XII.
 If you are really unsure, select subjects from the facilitating subjects list.
 These come from a report entitled 'Informed Choices' produced by The Russell Group of Universities.
-A link to the report can be found here: www.informedchoices.ac.uk

-How not to decide:
+A link to the report can be found here: www.informedchoices.ac.uk How not to decide:

-I. Cult of the celebrity - there are no guarantees that you will get the teacher who inspired you through GCSE.

-II.
-Doing the same options as your friends - you may well be in different sets, and these decisions are just too important to be made for such a poor reason.

-III.
-The subjects that you think will be an easy ride.

-The following pages will give you a flavour of the courses that you can choose from.
-For further details, ask your subject teacher or the Head of Subject, check out the department web page or go direct to the exam board webpage where you can find the specification, past papers and student guides.
+- I. Cult of the celebrity there are no guarantees that you will get the teacher who inspired you through GCSE. - II.
+Doing the same options as your friends you may well be in different sets, and these decisions are just too important to be made for such a poor reason. - III.
+The subjects that you think will be easy they do not exist.
+The following pages will give you an introduction to the courses that you can choose from.
+For further details, ask your subject teacher or the Head of Subject, visit the department web page or go direct to the exam board web page where you can find the specification, past papers and student guides.